 Some manufacturers still offer 30-year architectural shingles.
 These are usually the budget-tier option within a brand’s product lineup.
 They are lighter, use fewer laminated layers, and have lower wind ratings.

-Many builders use 30-year architectural roofing on new construction homes because they offer a good balance of cost and appearance.
-They look better than 3 tab shingles but keep material and labor costs down, which helps builders stay within budget while still giving buyers an appealing roof.
+Many builders use 30-year architectural roofing shingles on new construction home because they offer a good balance of cost and appearance.
+They look better than 3 tab roofing shingles but keep material and labor costs down, which helps builders stay within budget while still giving buyers an appealing roof.

 Pros